 CNV Vakmensen stands up for your interests when it comes to work and income.
 We do this in every phase of your life; whether you are undergoing vocational training, working, looking for work or enjoying your retirement.
 As a member, you can count on personal and reliable advice, on professional legal assistance if you need it and on additional services such as help filling in your tax return.
-For more information visit www.cnvvakmensen.nl and www.jeachterban.nl.
+For more information visit www.cnvvakmensen.nl.